ERP Insights

 2. Production Scheduling: Plans manufacturing activities based on demand forecasts and orders.

-3. Bill of Materials (BOM) Management: Maintains detailed lists of components required for each product.
+3. Bill of Materials (BOM) Management: Maintains detailed component lists for each product.

 4. Demand Forecasting: Predicts future product demand to inform production planning.